Load audio data

 pass

-split() will continue reading audio data until you press Ctrl-C. If you want to read a specific amount of audio data, pass the desired number of seconds with the max_read argument.
+split() will continue reading audio data until you press Ctrl-C. To read a specific amount of audio data, pass the desired number of seconds using the max_read argument.

 Working with AudioRegions